Xiaoke1982/statistical_learning_python/README.md

-# statistical_learning_python
+# Introduction to Statistical Learning in Python

-Introduction to Statistical Learning in Python
+This repo reviews the book Introduction to Statistical Learning in Python.